LenaLanguage/lena/readme.md

 ## Main information

-* Interpreted programming language
+* Interpreted/JIT compilation + virtual machine programming language

-* Lightweight Execution and Native Adaptability (LENA)
+* Lightning Execution and Native Adaptability (LENA)

-* Syntax = Python + Rust + C
+* Syntax = Python + C/C++ + NASM (No OOP)

-* It is a related to the Lina and Lisa programming languages [https://github.com/robotsvision/lina-lang](URL)

-## The language uses alternative methods for interpreting code, which can affect performance and improve the quality of interpreted programming languages.
+## The language uses alternative methods for interpreting and executing code, which can affect performance and improve the quality of interpreted programming languages.

 ## Areas of application: